2023 Solar Incentives Guide for Odenton, MD - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Tax Exemptions: Sales tax exemptions go into effect at the point of sale for your solar panels.
-Property tax exemptions let you exclude the value added by your solar system when you calculate the amount of property tax you need to pay on your house.
+• Tax Exemptions: Sales tax exemptions are applied at the point of sale for your solar system.
+Property tax exemptions let you exclude the value that your solar panels add when you're calculating the amount of property tax you need to pay.

-• Net Metering: Don't forget to speak to your Odenton utility company about signing a net metering contract.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You may receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Don't forget to speak with your Odenton utility company about signing a net metering contract.
+This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You could receive either a dollar-for-dollar credit or a percentage of the value.

 Best National Provider